List of recurring The Simpsons characters: Lucille Botzkowski

 Lucille Botzkowski (voiced by Penny Marshall) aka "Babysitter Bandit" who is wanted on America's Most Armed and Dangerous (a parody of America's Most Wanted) is hired by Homer Simpson in "Some Enchanted Evening".
-"Ms. Botz" tries up the children and robs the house-only to be captured by the Simpson children.
+"Ms. Botz" ties up the children and robs the house-only to be captured by the Simpson children.
 Thanks to Homer's stupidity, she escapes.
 She makes a few cameo appearances such as in Family Guy/Simpsons crossover "The Simpsons Guy" and The Simpsons: Bart vs. the Space Mutants.
 In one of her last appearances, she is seen in a cell at Springfield's Calmwood Hospital in "Stark Raving Dad".

 Lucius Sweet

 Lucius Sweet (voiced by Paul Winfield) is modeled after Don King.
 He is the former boxing manager for Moe Szyslak and current boxing manager for Drederick Tatum.
 He learned Homer's talent when Homer started boxing people like Boxcar Bob.
 He asked Moe for him to fight heavy weight champ Drederick Tatum.
 They made a deal for Homer to make three rounds against Tatum.
 When Homer was fighting, he could not even make one round which ticked him off and declared Moe was a loser.

 Lucius has a speaking role in "The Trouble with Trillions".

 He later appeared a few more times in the series and The Simpsons Movie.
 Lucius is on the Springfield Wall of Fame.